 If the Advanced Search extension is installed the below option will show.

 - Open advanced filters - Select when open / hide advanced filters.
 Options are; Default, Open when searched, always open.

 Example with multiple custom post types and advanced search options closed.

-Example with advanced search options open
+Example with advanced search filters open

 What happens if a user types in the Search field and hits Search without waiting for the suggestions?